Skip to content

 Which Unreal Engine versions are supported?

-ClaudeUnreal supports UE 5.7 and above.
-We continuously track the latest Unreal Engine releases and update the plugin accordingly.
+ClaudeUnreal supports UE 5.7 and 5.8 — the same plugin runs on both.
+We continuously track new Unreal Engine releases and update the plugin accordingly.

 Do I need a Claude Pro subscription?